-We were engaged to conduct a performance audit of the San Ysidro School District's Measure U Building Fund (21-33), herein after referred to as the Bond Fund, for the year ended June 30, 2021.
+We were engaged to conduct a performance audit of the San Ysidro School District Measure T Building Fund (21-39), herein after referred to as the Bond Fund, for the year ended June 30, 2023.
+Our audit was limited to the objectives listed with the report which includes the District's compliance with the performance requirements as referred to in Proposition 39 and outlined in Article XIIIA, Section 1(b)(3)(C) of the California Constitution.